Super-Ingenuity (SPI)

 • Prefer through threads over blind threads when possible.

-Use standard ISO metric or UNC/UNF sizes and standard tap-drill charts rather than custom thread forms.
+Use standard ISO metric or UNC/UNF sizes and standard tap-drill charts.
 Reference.

 Engraving and marking should be on accessible, stiff surfaces